Welcome

 ENTERTAINMENT

-In the form of traditional family favourite Zippo’s Circus (now featuring furry inflatable bears) and the less traditional Cirque Beserk, who are prepared to put multiple motorcycle riders inside a ‘Globe of Death’ for your amusement.
+In the form of traditional family favourite Zippo’s Circus (now featuring furry inflatable polar bears) and the less traditional Cirque Beserk, who have acrobats prepared to swing by their hair for your amusement.

 WINTER ACTIVITIES

-We’re talking ice skating on the largest outdoor rink in the country, festooned with fairy-lights and accompanied by occasional live music from the Victorian bandstand; a walk-through ice kingdom featuring frozen statues sculpted from over 500 tonnes of ice and snow; DIY ice-carving workshops; a real ice slide (which you can descend on a rubber ring); a fairground filled with rollercoasters, ferris wheels and pendulum rides that can swing you full circle in 4 seconds; and – all new for 2022 – that festive favourite, the three-storey Canadian Mountie Funhouse.
+We’re talking ice skating on the largest outdoor rink in the country, festooned with fairy-lights and accompanied by occasional live music from the Victorian bandstand; a walk-through ice kingdom featuring more than 250 frozen statues inspired by Alice’s Adventures in Wonderland; DIY ice-carving workshops; a real ice slide (which you can descend on a rubber ring); and a fairground filled with rollercoasters, ferris wheels and a drop tower which, at 85m high, offers one of the best viewpoints in London… for the few seconds before you’re released at 90km/h.

 FOOD & DRINK

-This year Winter Wonderland boasts a street food village – so you can browse the Christmas market’s 100 miniature chalets with something from Made of Dough, Chick’n’Sours or The Mac Factory to keep you going – as well as a Viking-inspired tipi bar with firepits and mulled wine; a Bavarian beer hall with “non-stop dancing”; an Arctic lodge with roaring fires; a subzero 1980s cocktail bar crafted entirely from ice; and a bar set on a rotating carousel.
+Winter Wonderland also boasts a street food village – so you can browse the Christmas market’s 100 miniature chalets with something toasty to keep you going – as well as a Bavarian beer hall with live music & singalongs; an Alpine lodge with roaring fires; and a subzero cocktail bar crafted entirely from ice.

 Winter Wonderland | Hyde Park, London W2

 Feeling festive?
-Check out all the best things to do in London this Christmas
+Check out all the best winter light trails in London